RobustBench: a standardized adversarial robustness benchmark: Background and related work

-The two challenges \citep{kurakin2018adversarial,brendel2018adversarial} hosted at NeurIPS 2017 and 2018 aimed at finding the most robust models for specific attacks, but they had a predefined deadline, so they could capture the best defenses only at the time of the competition. \citet{ling2019deepsec} proposed DEEPSEC, a benchmark that tests many combinations of attacks and defenses, but suffers from a few shortcomings as suggested by \citet{carlini2019critique}, in particular: (1) reporting average-case performance over multiple attacks instead of worst-case performance, (2) evaluating robustness in threat models different from the one used for training, (3) using excessively large perturbations.
+\textbf{Related libraries and benchmarks.} There are many libraries that focus primarily on implementations of popular adversarial attacks such as FoolBox \citep{foolbox}, Cleverhans \citep{papernot2018cleverhans}, AdverTorch \citep{ding2019advertorch}, AdvBox \citep{goodman2020advbox}, ART \citep{art2018}, SecML \citep{melis2019secml}, DeepRobust \cite{li2020deeprobust}.
+Some of them also provide implementations of several basic defenses, but they do not include up-to-date state-of-the-art models.
+The two challenges \citep{kurakin2018adversarial,brendel2018adversarial} hosted at NeurIPS 2017 and 2018 aimed at finding the most robust models for specific attacks, but they had a predefined deadline, so they could capture the best defenses only at the time of the competition. \citet{ling2019deepsec} proposed DEEPSEC, a benchmark that tests many combinations of attacks and defenses, but suffers from a few shortcomings as suggested by \citet{carlini2019critique}: (1) reporting average-case instead of worst-case performance over multiple attacks, (2) evaluating robustness in threat models different from the ones used for training, (3) using excessively large perturbations. \citet{chen2020rays} proposed a new \textit{hard-label} black-box attack, RayS, and evaluated it on a range of models which led to a leaderboard (\url{https://github.com/uclaml/RayS}).
+Despite being a state-of-the-art hard-label black-box attack, the robust accuracy in the leaderboard given by RayS still tends to be overestimated even compared to the original evaluations.

 Recently, \citet{dong2020benchmarking} have provided an evaluation of a few defenses (in particular, 3 for $\ell_\infty$- and 2 for $\ell_2$-norm on CIFAR-10) against multiple commonly used attacks.
 However, they did not include some of the best performing defenses \citep{Hendrycks2019Using, Carmon2019Unlabeled, Gowal2020Uncovering, Rebuffi2021Fixing} and attacks \citep{gowal2019alternative,CroHei2019}, and in a few cases, their evaluation suggests robustness higher than what was reported in the original papers.
 Moreover, they do not impose any restrictions on the models they accept to the benchmark.
 RobustML (\url{https://www.robust-ml.org/}) aims at collecting robustness claims for defenses together with external evaluations.
-Their format does not assume running any baseline attack, so it relies entirely on evaluations submitted by the community, which, however, do not occur often enough.
+Their format does not assume running any baseline attack, so it relies entirely on evaluations submitted by the community, which however do not occur often enough.
 Thus even though RobustML has been a valuable contribution to the community, now it does not provide a comprehensive overview of the recent state of the art in adversarial robustness.